 Throughout his renowned career as a producer, director and writer, George Schlatter has been responsible for hundreds of hours of television series and specials.
 A former student and football player at Pepperdine College, he changed the face of television when he created and produced such breakthrough series as Laugh-In and Real People.
 His honors include 25 Emmy nominations, five Emmys, three Image awards, Golden Globe awards, Directors Guild awards, Television Critics awards, and "Man of the Year" awards for both the International Radio & Television and Producers guild. http://georgeschlatter.com/

 As president of Warner Artist Management, Doug Warner brings over 20 years of experience representing talent and launching the careers of many A-list Hollywood celebrities.
 Doug empowers his vast relationship resources and looks to emerging markets and trends in order to advise and direct his clients for the best possible advantage in the fluid entertainment and media marketplace.

-As chief executive officer of Anschutz Film Group of Walden Media, LLC, David Weil oversaw all facets of The Anschutz Corporation including strategic planning for Anschutz Film Group and general operational issues for over 10 years.
+Currently serving as Executive Vice President and General Counsel of Business & Legal Affairs at Starz, David Weil is an accomplished senior entertainment industry executive.
+With 10 years experience as Chief Executive Officer of Walden Media LLC/Bristol Bay Productions, he oversaw all aspects of its operations, including strategic planning, production, marketing and outreach, finance, legal and business affairs.
 Earlier, Weil served as managing partner of the Century City office of O'Melveny & Myers, L.L.P.
 For 25 years he represented companies and individuals in virtually all areas of the entertainment and intellectual property fields.